dask/dask/docs/source/scheduling.rst

 You can also run Dask on a distributed cluster.
 There are a variety of ways to set this up depending on your cluster.
-We recommend referring to :doc:`how to deploy Dash clusters <setup>` for more information.
+We recommend referring to :doc:`how to deploy Dash clusters <how-to/deploy-dask-clusters>` for more information.

 .. _scheduling-configuration: